skj-skj/tt/README.md

 # tt - Time Table
-this is display time table of current day
+this displays time table of current day